What Is Ransomware?

-There are steps you can take after an attack to minimize the damage to your operations.
+There are steps you can take after a ransomware attack to minimize the damage to your operations.
 Regardless of the situation, authorities advise not to pay the ransom.
 Paying the ransom only encourages further attacks as other cyber criminals hear of successful attacks.

 Check for Scareware

 Scareware is often easy to spot on your computer.
 It may pop up when you visit the internet, replacing what you would expect to see in your tabs.
 Sometimes, tabs open up automatically when you click, regardless of where on the screen you click or tap.